luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 For continues integration, we incorporated GitHub workflows into our project infrastructure, to help ensure our commitment to code quality and reliability.
-As mentioned before we had 4 test, these were in unit test.
+As mentioned before we had 4 tests, these were in unit test.
 These test were run with a github work flow: .github\workflows\tests.yml.
 Which were done each time a a pull-request or a push on the main branch.
 This ensured both the data and the model was working.
 We also had a workflow to create the relevant docker files (these also mentioned before).
 Link to this workflow: .github\workflows\docker-image.yml, this again was done whenever a pull-request or a push on the main branch.
 With these workflows help us to have a continues integration.

 ## Running code and tracking experiments